WebAssembly/interface-types/proposals/interface-types/scenarios.md

 The array is modeled as two values: a pointer to its base and the number of elements in the array.

+The primary pattern with processing sequences is the iterator pattern; which is modeled by the `for` instruction; which iterates a code fragment over a sequence.

 ```
 (@interface datatype @point